benrbray/benrbray.github.io/src/content/blog/website/blog-microfeatures.md

 ---
-title: Features I Love in Blogs
+title: Microfeatures I Enjoy in Blogs and Personal Websites
 datePublished: 2024-07-27
 summary: Websites which inspired the design of this one!
+tags: [frontend]
 ---